The late-time radio behavior of GRB afterglows: testing the standard model: Data and analysis

-We have also separately run each fit with $t_j$ held fixed at the value we obtained using a broken power law fit, if applicable, as the fitting code is, in some cases, drawn toward unacceptably late break times by the radio data.
-The code was run with both constant-density and wind-type CBM for each target.
-Out of these, the best fit is then shown.
+At this point, the bulk Lorentz factor $\Gamma$ is estimated as $\Gamma \approx \theta_j^{-1}$, and its evolution treated as a power law whose slope depends on the CBM profile and lateral expansion \citep{kumarzhang15}: $\Gamma \propto t^{-1/2}$ with lateral expansion, $\Gamma \propto t^{-3/8}$ in an ISM-type CBM without lateral expansion or $\Gamma \propto t^{-1/4}$ in a wind-type CBM without lateral expansion.
+A good approximation of the transition to the non-relativistic phase is when $\Gamma \sim 1.3$ \citep{wkf98}, and we therefore place the transition there.
+We have separately run each fit with and without lateral expansion -- as numerical simulations \citep[e.g.][]{zhangmac09, granotpiran12} suggest that exponential lateral expansion is not relevant for most afterglows -- and with both constant-density and wind-type CBM for each target.
+Furthermore, we have run each of these with sharpness parameters 3 and 10 for the jet break, as with the power law fitting.
+Out of these, the best fit is then shown; unless otherwise mentioned, this is simply the fit with the best $\chi^2$.

-The optical, ultraviolet and infrared fluxes were corrected for Galactic reddening using the \citet{dustmaps} dust maps and the \citet{cardelli89} extinction law.
-A host galaxy extinction estimate was obtained from the source papers listed in Table \ref{tab:sample}, if available, and corrected for using the \citet{pei92} extinction law for the Small Magellanic Cloud, which was assumed in these papers as well.
-Points attributed to early reverse shock features, supernovae or host galaxy contamination were discarded.
+Points attributed to early reverse shock features, supernovae or host galaxy contamination in our source papers (Table \ref{tab:sample}) were discarded.
+A 15 per cent uncertainty floor was added to the data in all cases to avoid the fits being driven by a few exceptionally precise points.
 The luminosity distance of each object was obtained using the redshifts in Table \ref{tab:sample} -- with the exception of GRB 110709B, where the real redshift is unknown, so a fairly typical value of $z=2.0$ was assumed\footnote{The assumed value of the redshift will change some of the fit values \citep[see][]{zauderer13}, but for our purposes this is not relevant as long as one redshift results in compatibility with the standard model.}.
 We used the cosmological parameters in \citet{cosmology}: $H_0 = 69.6$ km s$^{-1}$ Mpc$^{-1}$; $\Omega_m = 0.286$; $\Omega_\Lambda = 0.714$.
-The best-fitting parameters and their uncertainties are listed in Table \ref{tab:models}.
+The best-fitting parameters and their uncertainties are listed in Table \ref{tab:models}, along with the jet break time $t_j$, $\nu_m(t_j)$ and geometry-corrected energy $E_\mathrm{K}$ using the best-fit parameters.